geopython/GeoHealthCheck/docs/config.rst

 field in edit form).
 By default, when resource is created, owner's email is added to the list.
 User can add any email address, even for users that are not registered in GeoHealthCheck instance.
 When editing emails list for a resource, user will get address suggestions based on emails added for other resources by that user.
+Multiple emails should be separated with comma (`,`) char.

 =======
 Webhook